Slippy2k/REminiscence/README.txt

 -----------

 You will need the original files of the PC (DOS or CD) or Amiga release.
-If you have a version distributed by SSI, you'll have to rename the files and drop the 'ssi' suffix (ie. logosssi.cmd -> logos.cmd).

 To hear background music during polygonal cutscenes with the PC version, you'll need to copy the .mod files of the Amiga version :